-The teacher provides the learning context and the students choose the technology tools to achieve the outcome.
+The teacher provides the learning context and the students choose the technology tools.

 At the Infusion level, a range of different technology tools are integrated flexibly and seamlessly into teaching and learning.
-Technology is available in sufficient quantities to meet the needs of all students.
+Technology tools are available to meet the needs of all students.
 Students are able to make informed decisions about when and how to use different tools.
 The instructional focus is on student learning and not on the technology tools themselves.
 For this reason, Infusion level work typically occurs after teachers and students have experience with a particular technology tool.
 The teacher guides students to make decisions about when and how to use technology.